Meet Bancroft’s fiendish new villain for series two

 Elizabeth Bancroft has “met her match in Annabel”, Sarah Parish says – and the ITV drama’s new villain is about to drive our anti-heroine fully up the wall.

-The sequence two premiere introduces us to Annabel Connors (Charlotte Hope), whose father and stepmother have simply been gruesomely murdered in their very own residence.
+The collection two premiere introduces us to Annabel Connors (Charlotte Hope), whose father and stepmother have simply been gruesomely murdered in their very own house.
 She additionally occurs to be the fiancé of Joe Bancroft (Adam Lengthy), who has been estranged from his mom DCS Elizabeth Bancroft (Parish) for the final two years.

 “She is an amazing manipulator, dressed up as this beautiful little girl who looks perfect,” Parish tells HEARALPUBLICIST.
 “But she’s just brilliant.
 And I think that’s a real challenge for Bancroft, especially because she’s going out with her son.
 It drives her to almost insanity by the end.
 But it’s quite interesting to see them fighting each other!”